FlowSpec: Continuous Pipelined Speculative Decoding for Efficient Distributed LLM Inference: Related Works

-\textbf{Distributed SD:} Recent works proposed to extend SD into distributed inference system to address the sparse-request scenario.
-For example, Jupiter \citep{jupiter} partitions input sequences during prefilling and enables task-level parallel SD, while it applies to only specific outline-based tasks.
-AMUSD \citep{amusd} performs asynchronous drafting and verification on a two-stage pipeline, yet only supports sequence drafting.
-PipeInfer \citep{pipeinfer} fills pipeline bubbles with normal decoding and draft verification, but its simple generation of multiple draft trees introduces significant redundancy across stages.
+\textbf{SD with Pipeline Parallelism}.
+Recent works proposed extending SD to a distributed inference system to address the limitations of synchronous SD.
+For example, Jupiter \cite{jupiter} partitions input sequences during prefill and enables task-level parallel SD, while it applies to only specific outline-based tasks.
+AMUSD \cite{amusd} performs asynchronous drafting and verification on a two-stage pipeline, yet only supports sequence drafting.
+PipeInfer \cite{pipeinfer} fills pipeline bubbles with normal decoding and draft verification, but its simple generation of multiple draft trees introduces significant redundancy across stages.
 Additionally, its complicated draft management degrades system efficiency.
-Although recent work PipeDec \citep{pipedec} considered pruning and expansion of draft tree to implement continuous SD in pipeline.
-However, its layer-by-layer draft tree verification significantly limits the decoding throughput, and expanding the tree only from the bottom also restricts the continuity of context-aware SD approaches in pipeline.
+PipeDec \cite{pipedec} considered pruning and expansion of draft trees to implement continuous SD in pipeline parallelism.
+However, its layer-by-layer draft tree verification significantly limits the decoding throughput, and expanding the tree only from the bottom also restricts the continuity of context-aware SD approaches in the pipeline.
+In contrast, FlowSpec adopts a multi-layer expanding strategy, significantly improving the performance of speculative decoding in distributed edge scenarios.